UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-squares.lagda.md

                 ( is-lift-lifting-square l ∙h (g ·l K))) ( coherence-htpy-lifting-square l l' K E)))
 ```

+It remans to show that `coherence-htpy-lifting-square` indeed is a
+characterization of identifications of lifting squares.

 ### Diagonal maps give lifting squares